near/NEPs/text/0000-near-shell.md

 1. A user or developer wants to interact with NEARs active testnet network.
 2. The user lists the networks currently configured:  `near network list`.
 3. The user, by default, is presented with a list of networks with only one entry: `localnet`
-4. Since, after these enhancements, NEAR Shell creates a localnet by default, the user will need to add and select a new network configuration.
+4. Since, after these enhancements, near-shell creates a localnet by default, the user will need to add and select a new network configuration.
 The user executes the shell command:  `near network add testnet <options>`

 etc. TBD.